IBM/ibm-cloud-functions-data-processing-cloudant/README.md

 Log into Bluemix, provision a [Cloudant database instance](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db/), and name it `openwhisk-cloudant`.
 Log into the Cloudant web console and create a database named `cats`.

 Copy `template.local.env` to a new file named `local.env` and update the `CLOUDANT_INSTANCE`, `CLOUDANT_DATABASE`, `CLOUDANT_USERNAME`, and `CLOUDANT_PASSWORD` for your instance.

+> **Note**: The Cloudant service credentials and connectivity details can be automatically bound to the OpenWhisk context with `wsk package refresh`, as they are in the [simpler version of this app](ttps://github.com/IBM/openwhisk-cloudant-trigger).
+However, since we are writing more than a simple JSON object back to Cloudant, we will use the Cloudant NPM client directly with the credentials, rather than through the Cloudant packaged write action.

 # 2. Create OpenWhisk actions, triggers, and rules
 `deploy.sh` is a convenience script reads the environment variables from `local.env` and creates the OpenWhisk actions, triggers, and rules on your behalf.
 Later you will run these commands yourself.